ISO Implementation Guides

 Start by defining why the organization needs ISO implementation and what part of the business the management system will cover.
 The scope should reflect products, services, locations, processes, interested parties, legal obligations, risks, and strategic objectives.

 Compare current practices with the selected ISO standard.
-The gap assessment should identify missing policies, undocumented procedures, weak controls, incomplete records, training needs, audit gaps, and areas requiring corrective action.
+Identify missing policies, undocumented procedures, weak controls, incomplete records, training needs, audit gaps, and areas requiring corrective action.

-Convert the gap assessment into a practical implementation roadmap.
-The plan should cover responsibilities, milestones, documentation tasks, training, internal audit timing, management review, and target certification readiness.
+Convert the gap assessment into a practical implementation roadmap covering responsibilities, milestones, documentation tasks, training, internal audit timing, management review, and certification readiness.

-Build the required ISO documentation in a structured way.
-This typically includes policies, process procedures, work instructions, risk registers, legal obligation registers, audit checklists, forms, records, and management review templates.
+Build the required ISO documentation in a structured way, including policies, process procedures, work instructions, risk registers, legal obligation registers, audit checklists, forms, records, and management review templates.

 Use editable ISO toolkits to accelerate policies, procedures, forms, registers, checklists, and audit preparation documents.